lightyear/CombineRequest/README.md

 `validateStatusCode(in:)` generates an error, failing the pipeline, if the response status code isn't the provided sequence.
 You can pass any `Sequence` of `Int` (so, `Range<Int>`, `Set<Int>`, `Array<Int>` all work).

 `hasContentType(_:)` generates an error if the response content type doesn't match the passed type.
 This operator will match with or without a trailing charset.
 For example, `hasContentType("text/plain")` accepts a content type of either "text/plain" (exact match) or "text/plain; charset=utf-8".

+## Testing

+You can test your `Request` conformances using any library that hooks into Apple's URL loading system, such as [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs).

+Another option is to leverage Combine. `APIBase` exposes the `dataTaskPublisher` property, which is normally lazily created when your code calls `sendRequest()`.
+If you assign your own publisher to this property, you can short circuit the URL loading system and immediately generate a response or error.
+There are a few helper functions in `APIBase`:

+    stub(with: HTTPURLResponse, data: Data)

+Creates a publisher that produces a single `(data, response)` tuple and finishes.
+This stub gives you the most flexibility to build exactly the response that your code expects.

+    stubResponse(statusCode: Int, data: Data, headers: [String: String]) stubJSONResponse(statusCode: Int, data: Data, headers: [String: String])

+Creates a publisher that produces a single `(data, response)` tuple and finishes.
+These two stubs take care of some boilerplate: putting the correct URL in the response, including a `Content-Length` and (for the JSON version) `Content-Type` header.

+    stub(error: Error)

+Creates a publisher that immediately fails with the provided error.
+If you want to test network level failures (no Internet connection, DNS failures, etc.), this is the stub you want.
+If you want to test 4xx and 5xx HTTP failures, those are actually non-error cases from the network point of view, so you'll use one of the stubs above with an appropriate status code.

+You can see examples of both testing approaches in the test suite of this repository.